Patient Rights & Privacy

 When you are a patient at Dartmouth-Hitchcock, you, your family and your visitors have the responsibility to:

-- Provide accurate and complete information about your past and present health including:
+- Be honest and tell us all you know about your past and present health including:

-- Sharing with your doctor or nurse if you think you are at risk and/or if your health has changed and what medications you are taking.
+- Sharing with your doctor or nurse if you think you are at risk, if your health has changed and what medications you are taking.

 - Information about Advanced Directives (Living Will and/or Durable Power of Attorney for Healthcare) and who will speak for you if you are unable to speak for yourself.